sdarwin/django_platform/README.md

 This requires the referrer to be included in the header.
 This setting provides the referrer only for HTTPS traffic to mitigate other vulnerability; HTTP is redirected to HTTPS by the default [http_platform](https://github.com/ualaska-it/http_platform) configuration.

+On RHEL-based distros, SE Linux must be set to permissive to perform some actions.
+To do this the [selinux cookbook](https://github.com/chef-cookbooks/selinux) is used.
+The state for SE Linux is determined by `node['selinux']['state']` and is set to `'permissive'` by default in this cookbook.

 ### App

 __Git checkout__